Symmetrical Manifesto — how programmatic architecture for financial services is going to redesign the industry?

 Our thesis is that all five pillars of competitive positioning for the financial institutions are on fire and it will lead to a rapid unbundling of financial services business models.

-Up until today, the main focus of the finance industry was on so called “unbundling” of financial product lines which means new specialised startups offering a chosen service at a better level than original financial institution (horizontal unbundling).
+Up until today, the main focus of the finance industry was on the so-called “unbundling” of financial product lines which mean new specialized startups offering a chosen service at a better level than an original financial institutions (horizontal unbundling).
 The real disruption though lays in vertical unbundling of trust infrastructure, data silos, risk management, UX and access to capital layer!
-We expect a new generation of disruptive, vertically oriented and fast moving startups to pop up on the landscape to create a new wave we call “Fintech 2.0”.
+We expect a new generation of disruptive, vertically oriented and fast-moving startups to pop up on the landscape to create a new wave we call “Fintech 2.0”.

 Towards Fintech 2.0.
 What would it be?

 In all likelihood, the best times for Fintechs 2.0 are yet to come.
 They will attack the core business model of financial institutions, changing the game on the way.

 The new revolution will be based on vertical unbundling (opposite to horizontal unbundling) of financial services business models, including: